pctrainor/ISYS-54203-Group-1/README.md

 # GitHub Actions Workflow for Code Quality and Security

-This repository uses GitHub Actions to automate code quality checks and security scanning on every pull request to the `main` branch.
+This repository uses GitHub Actions to automate code quality checks and security scanning on every pull request to the `main` branch!

 ## Workflow Details